-The most important statement in the study linked and excerpted below is the one that reads:
+The most important statement about lung cancer (LC) in the study linked and excerpted below is the one that reads:

 “Despite advances in immunotherapy for lung cancer, most patients are still treated with chemotherapy based on a drug called cisplatin.
 However, less than a third of these patients will see benefits, and they often develop serious side effects including kidney damage…”